Medica-Scope/B2BCapital/README.md

 ### Setup

-To start using all the tools that come with `b2b`  you need to install the necessary Node.js and Composer dependencies :
+To start using all the tools that come with `NinjaHub-pro`  you need to install the necessary Node.js and Composer dependencies :

 ```sh
 $ composer install